imynzul/Telegram-Bot-Web-App/README.md

 =============================

 Telegram Bot gives user all the main information about most popular european capitals.
-It reads the name of the city from the user's message and tells some general info and list of the best places to visit.
+It reads the name of the city from the user's message and tells some general info about the city.
 Works with database where info is being kept.
 With api web-service you are able to add, edit and remove cities and info from the database.